xwmario/Warez/README.md

 ## Contributing Guidelines
 - [x] Issue ticket are closed
+- [x] Submitted pages must be malware free, if it requires a VPN/proxy it must be mentioned.
+- [x] All pages are in english, except the ones which are labeled with e.g. (Ger) for Germany etc.
 - [x] Don't argue about morality here.
 We all have our reasons.
 - [x] If something is wrong or missing just make a PR (_see below how to do that!_)
 - [x] No page except ThePirateBay should include dangerous ads or coin-miners